diegons490/stirling-pdf-installer/README.md

 # stirling-pdf-installer
 A script that automates the installation of Stirling PDF and Docker.

-Abra o script pelo terminal com sudo
+Abra o script pelo terminal com "sudo bash NOME-DO-SCRIPT.sh"